"Geography explains the past, illuminates the present and prepares us for the future. What could be more important than that?" - Michael Palin

 Geography

-We aim to enable our children to better understand how we are connected to the world around us.
-The ultimate goal is to help students to think more intelligently about complicated and unresolved issues such as global warming, international population movements, food security and where to build new homes.
-The subject is concerned with real world learning and making sense of the world first hand, or 'in the field'.
+Our vision is that pupils leave with an increased confidence and understanding of geographical facts and vocabulary and that they can think more intelligently about issues such as climate change, food security and where to build new homes.
+The subject is concerned with real world learning and making sense of the world first hand, or ‘in the field’.

 The teaching of Geography in Cranborne:

 In ensuring high standards of teaching and learning in Geography, we teach a curriculum that is progressive throughout the whole school.
 Geography is taught as part of a half termly topic, focusing on knowledge and skills stated in the National Curriculum.
-Although we make meaningful links to other curriculum areas, we believe that children should see geography as a subject in its own right.
+Although we make meaningful links to other curriculum areas, we believe that children should see Geography as a subject in its own right.
 When planning our curriculum, we have thought about its distinctive character as a discipline and ensured that we have woven the concepts that are fundamental to geographical thinking into our curriculum.
 Skills needed to be a geographer are taught progressively.
 Concepts are built upon, learning is revisited and children’s locational knowledge is built on year on year.

 What knowledge and skills do we teach?

-• Physical geography, including: climate zones, biomes, vegetation belts, rivers, mountains, volcanoes, earthquakes and the water cycle
+- Physical geography, including: climate zones, biomes, vegetation belts, rivers, mountains, volcanoes, earthquakes and the water cycle

-• Human geography, including: settlements and land use and the distribution of natural resources
+- Human geography, including: settlements and land use and the distribution of natural resources

-• Our local area and how to care for it
+- Our local area and how to care for it

-• The position and significance of latitude, longitude, Equator, Northern Hemisphere, Southern Hemisphere, the Tropics of Cancer and Capricorn, Arctic and Antarctic Circle, the Prime/Greenwich Meridian and time zones
+- The position and significance of latitude, longitude, Equator, Northern Hemisphere, Southern Hemisphere, the Tropics of Cancer and Capricorn, Arctic and Antarctic Circle, the Prime/Greenwich Meridian and time zones

-• How to use and interpret maps, photographs, globes, atlases and computer mapping
+- How to use and interpret maps, photographs, globes, atlases and computer mapping

-• How to use the 8 points of a compass.
+- How to use the 8 points of a compass.

-• How to conduct fieldwork to observe, measure, record and present the human and physical features in their local environment
+- How to conduct fieldwork to observe, measure, record and present the human and physical features in their local environment

 All this and much, much more!